 Capsules and pills are slow-absorbing and the effects should be gradual across a number of hours.
 I usually experience the effects for approximately 3-6 hours depending on the product type (softgel or hardshell).
 Some people report effects to last as long as 8 hours.

 No. Hemp-derived CBD topicals are totally non-intoxicating.
 Topicals are designed for surface layer skin conditions, muscle pain, and joint issues (amongst others).
 They don’t penetrate deep enough through the skin to enter the bloodstream to do anything internally.
-That said, even if a full-spectrum CBD cream/lotion/balm could penetrate the skin and enter into the bloodstream, it still won’t cause a high.
+That said, even if a full-spectrum CBD balm, salve, cream, and lotion could penetrate the skin and enter into the bloodstream, it still won’t cause a high.

 Hemp-derived CBD topicals should be “felt” within an hour.
 It typically doesn’t take much longer than that.
 Just make sure you apply the topical liberally to your skin or the affected area.